 In the wake of Abruzzo’s devastating earthquake of April 2009, many companies and countries have pulled together to aid the tremor-stricken region.
 The other day, while visiting the National Gallery in Washington, DC, I learned that this aid has been extended to the art world.

-Since June 15, 2009, the National Gallery’s grand rotunda has been the home of the Beffi Triptych, a treasure from the National Museum of Abruzzo.
+On June 15, 2009, the National Gallery’s grand rotunda became the temporary home of the Beffi Triptych, a treasure from the National Museum of Abruzzo.
 The work is on loan “in gratitude to the United States for being among the first to offer assistance to the region after the earthquake and as testimony to the Italian commitment to restore fully the cultural heritage of the region.”
+The Getty in Los Angeles also hosted the precious artwork.

 Photo from the National Gallery website